tillderoquefeuil-42-ai/bootcamp-ml/README.md

 #### Addition and Scalar Multiplication
 - Matrix addition/substraction :
-    - ONLY WITH MATRIXES OF THE SAME DIMENSIONS
+    - ONLY WITH Matrices OF THE SAME DIMENSIONS
     - A = [[1, 2, 3], [4, 5, 6]]
     - B = [[9, 8, 7], [6, 5, 4]]
     - A + B = [[10, 10, 10], [10, 10, 10]]